Nottinghamshire: Economy and industry

 The regional economy was traditionally based on industries such as coal mining in the Leen Valley, and manufacturing.
 Since the invention of the knitting frame by local William Lee, the county, in particular Nottingham, became synonymous with the lace industry.

 In 1998, Nottinghamshire had a gross domestic product (GDP) per-capita of £12,000, and a total GDP of £12,023 million.
 This is compared to a per-capita GDP of £11,848 for the East Midlands, £12,845 for England, and £12,548 for the United Kingdom.
 Nottingham had a GDP per-capita of £17,373, North Nottinghamshire £10,176, and South Nottinghamshire £8,448.
 In October 2005, the United Kingdom had 4.7% unemployment, the East Midlands 4.4%, and the Nottingham commuter belt area 2.4%.

 Education

 Secondary education

 The county has comprehensive secondary education with 47 state secondary schools, as well as 10 private schools.
 The City of Nottingham local education authority (LEA) has 18 state schools and six independent schools, not including sixth form colleges.

 A total of 9,700 pupils took GCSEs in the Nottinghamshire LEA in 2007.
 The best results were from the West Bridgford School, closely followed by Rushcliffe Spencer Academy and the Minster School in Southwell.
-The lowest performing school was the Queen Elizabeth's Endowed School in Mansfield.
 In Nottingham, the best results came from the Trinity Catholic School and the Fernwood School in Wollaton.

 At A-level, the highest performing institution was The Becket School, followed by the West Bridgford School.
-Some of the county's best results tend to come from Nottingham High School, closely followed by the all-female Nottingham High School for Girls, both of which are privately run.
+Some of Nottingham city best results tend to come from Nottingham High School, closely followed by the all-female Nottingham High School for Girls, both of which are privately run.

+Worksop College is another private school near to Worksop.